Sinitaku/Game-ECMU/README.md

 <h1>Elemental Conquest: Monsters Unleashed</h1>
-<p>Elemental Conquest is very simple fighting game.
-You use mouse to choose between given options.
-Your goal is to defeat the monsters and save the city.</p>
+<p>Elemental Conquest or ECMU is very simple fighting game.
+The idea is to defeat monsters and save the city.</p>
+<p>Gameplay is very simple.
+You use your mouse to click buttons and that's it.</p>

 <p>Flowchart</p>
 <img src="ECMUVuokaavio" alt="Flowchart">